 The photo below is a great shot of comparing a similar 40-foot box car across the various scales.

-In the photo below, note how the volume of the On3 car (back row, center) is almost the same as the S standard-gauge car (middle row, left), and how the HO standard-gauge car (front row, left) is almost the same as the Sn3 car (middle row, center).
+The photo below compares O-scale models (back row) to S-scale models (center row), and HO-scale models (front row).
+What is of particular interest here is the overall "volume" taken up by the models.
+Note how the volume of the On3 car (back row, center) is almost the same as the S standard-gauge car (middle row, left), and how the HO standard-gauge car (front row, left) is almost the same as the Sn3 car (middle row, center).